 VR Devices

-When adapting UE for Oculus Rift and HTC Vive, make sure to change TrackingOrigin
+When adapting UE for Oculus Rift and HTC Vive, be sure to change TrackingOrigin

 (EHMDTrackingOrigin::Type) to Floor

-.
-Otherwise, the default tracking origin is at eye level, causing the headset height to be incorrect in the game scene.
+, otherwise the default tracking origin will be at eye level, causing the headset position in the game scene to be incorrect.

 , PlayerStart

-has a height, which may lead to incorrect height (depending on how your Pawn is written).
+has a height, so the height may be incorrect (depending on how your Pawn is written).
 A solution is to override AGameModeBase

 ‘s SpawnDefaultPawnAtTransform